-I am interested in the evolutionary mechanism that generate novel "adaptive" function in animals.
+I am interested in the evolutionary mechanisms that generate novel "adaptive" function in animals.

-I am interested in the evolutionary mechanism that generate novel "adaptive" function in animals.
-I am currently using a Mexican tetra, cavefish, as a model sytem to resolve the relationship among genome, developmental changes, morphological/physiological shifts, behavioral adaptation and ecology.
-Through a combination of the Next-Gen sequencing, high-speed microscopy, live calcium imaging, genome editing, as well as well-established technologies including neural tracing, hybrid analyses (genetics) and behavioral assays, my team will resolve the dynamics how animals acquire novel neural functions.
+I am interested in the evolutionary mechanisms that generate novel "adaptive" function in animals.
+I am currently using the Mexican tetra cavefish, as a model system to resolve the relationship among genome, developmental changes, morphological/physiological shifts, behavioral adaptation and ecology.
+My team uses a combination of the Next-Gen sequencing, high-speed microscopy, live calcium imaging, genome editing, neural tracing, hybrid analyses (genetics) and behavioral assays to resolve the dynamics of how animals acquire novel neural functions.
 Our recent findings have made us involved in the evolution of laterality, and the biomedical studies in autism-like symptom.

 Ma L, Ng M, van der Weele CM, Yoshizawa M, Jeffery WR.
 Dual roles of the retinal pigment epithelium and lens in cavefish eye degeneration.
 J Exp Zool B Mol Dev Evol.
 2020 Jan 12;. doi: 10.1002/jez.b.22923.
 [Epub ahead of print] PubMed PMID: 31930686.

 Simon N, Fujita S, Porter M, Yoshizawa M. Expression of extraocular opsin genes and light-dependent basal activity of blind cavefish.
 PeerJ.
 2019;7:e8148. doi: 10.7717/peerj.8148. eCollection 2019.
 PubMed PMID: 31871836; PubMed Central PMCID: PMC6924323.